Home » WordPress Tutorials » Maintenance » How to Create a Twitter Widget for WordPress

 Embed Twitter to WordPress

 To embed a Tweet to your WordPress website, you need to locate the exact Tweet that you want to embed.
 Keep in mind that embedding anything leaves the content to the decision of the one who owns it.
-Meaning, if he or she chooses to delete the Tweet at any time in the future, your website will no longer show it, because the source has been removed.
+Meaning, that if he or she chooses to delete the Tweet at any time in the future, your website will no longer show it, because the source has been removed.

-Once you’ve located the desired Tweet, you need to click the down pointed arrow in the upper right corner of the Tweet.
+Once you’ve located the desired Tweet, you need to click the down-pointed arrow in the upper right corner of the Tweet.
 A submenu will emerge, click on it, and choose the option Embed Tweet.
 A pop-up will show, where you can tune the embedding by your preferences.
 Afterward, you just copy the code above and paste it to where you want the Tweet to be shown in your content.

 Like so: